UFC 180: Werdum vs Hunt: Predictions & Analysis

 A few statistical edges stand out.
 Cannetti throws significantly more leather — a 0.0 sig. strike per minute gap.
 Cannetti is far more active with takedowns, averaging 0.0 more per 15 minutes.
 Cannetti has tighter striking defense, making opponents miss more often.

-The Pick: Guido Cannetti over Henry Briones.
-The model gives Cannetti a slight nod at 56% — this could easily go either way.
+The Pick: Henry Briones over Guido Cannetti.
+The model gives Briones a slight nod at 55% — this could easily go either way.
+The market and our model are aligned — the line looks fair.

 Marco Beltran vs Marlon Vera